blakebrandon-hub/Group-Progress-Tracker/README.md

 ![good.png](https://github.com/blakebrandon-hub/Team-Tracker-for-Project-Management/assets/50201165/b54c83a2-66cb-4d47-b222-2b985c4d4728)

-Team Tracker is used for tracking the progress of group projects.
+Team Tracker is used to track the progress of group projects.
 It's a free alternative to websites like monday.com.

 **<u>How I do I start using this application?</u>**